URLOST: Unsupervised Representation Learning without Stationarity or Topology: Ablation study

 {\bf Permuted CIFAR-10}.
 Meanwhile, we also run the ablation study on the \textit{Permuted CIFAR-10}.
 Unlike locally permuted CIFAR-10, a visualization check is not viable since the permutation is done globally.
 However, we can still quantitatively measure the performance of the task.

 \textbf{Quantitative results}.
 Table~\ref{table:ablation} confirms our hypothesis, demonstrating a significant performance decline in models employing shared projections when exposed to permuted data.
-In contrast, the non-shared projection model maintains stable performance.
+In contrast, the model with self-organizing layer maintains stable performance.

 \textbf{Visual evidence}.
 Using linear layers to parameterize the self-organizing layers, i.e. let $g(x,W^{(i)}) = W^{(i)} x$, we expect that if the projection layer effectively aligns the input sequence, $E^{(i)T} W^{(i)}$ should exhibit visual similarities.
 That is, after applying the inverse permutation $E^{(i)T}$, the learned projection matrix $W^{(i)}$ at each location should appear consistent or similar.
 The proof of this statement is provided in Appendix~\ref{non-shared-proof}.
 The model trained on \textit{Locally-Permuted CIFAR10} provides visual evidence supporting this claim.
 In Figure~\ref{fig:non-shared-filter}, the weights show similar patterns after reversing the permutations.
+These observations demonstrate that URLOST can also be used as an unsupervised learning method to recover topology and enforce stationary on the signal.
+Note that Figure~\ref{fig:non-shared-filter} shows that the self-organizing layer learns to ``undo'' the permutation.
+Additionally, the self-organizing layer also does some extra regular transformation to each patch.
+It is likely that the self-organizing layer learns to encode position information as transformations of some simple group structures.